Media portrayal of LGBTQ people: Media portrayal and social change

 The change in representation of racial diversity in the LGBTQ+ community is advancing towards a more equal standpoint.
 In the early stages of television, there was hardly any media representation of people of color at all, let alone LGBTQ+ people of color.
 However, as media and its audience are evolving the willingness to show more racial diversity on a global scale.
 This attempt at equality is to make people of all gender, race, class, ethnicity and sexual orientation feel as though they are represented fairly and evenly.
 Specific steps taken towards this goal are the use of different diverse characters on television.
 As well as the diverse characters, GLAAD is also making it a point that LGBTQ+ people of different races can have professions like doctors, teachers, etc. This takes away the single focus on their sexual preference or race etc., and displays the complexity of these characters as they would with any straight or white or middle class person.

 In a 2013 Pew Research report, 49% of respondents agreed that LGBTQ+ characters in television and film "help a lot" in making society more accepting of people who are LGBTQ+.
 A 2019 study found that LGBTQ+-inclusive TV leads to "modest yet positive effects" on viewers' attitudes towards lesbians and gays.
 A 2020 study found that online exposure to LGBTQ+ content through news and social media (referred to as parasocial contact) had a positive influence on attitudes towards the LGBTQ+ community.
+Similarly, in the context of Russia's full-scale war against Ukraine, a 2025 analysis of digital news platforms revealed that the media representation of LGBTQ+ communities shifted towards a dominant narrative of "desecuritization through joint defense."
+This framing highlighted the community's participation in national resistance, coinciding with a rapid rise in public support for equal rights.